-Anja has studied with Jon Carlson, Sajah Popham, Robert Bartlett, DeAnna Batdorff, Matthew Wood, Ed Bauman, Aviva Romm and Todd Caldecott as well as many others.
+Anja has studied with Jon Carlson, Sajah Popham, DeAnna Batdorff, Matthew Wood, Rachelle Garcia Seliga, Dr. Aviva Romm, and Todd Caldecott, as well as many others.
 She is eternally grateful for their teachings, wisdom and guidance throughout the years.

-Cassidy has been on the yogic path for 20 years and teaching since 2004.
-Her dynamic approach to yoga is a synthesis of her in depth studies of: Iyengar and Prajna Yoga, Ayurveda, Insight Mediation and Poetry.
+Cassidy Acacia, E-RYT 200, RYT 500, YACEP, has been on the yogic path for 20 years and teaching since 2004.
+Her dynamic approach to yoga is a synthesis of her in-depth studies of: Iyengar and Prajna Yoga, Ayurveda, Insight Meditation, and Poetry.

 Cassidy's classes focus on healthy alignment of the physical body and sensitive attunement to the subtle body.
-She brings a sense of humor, earthiness and clarity to her teachings as well as deep reverence for the practice.
-She weaves mantra, philosophy and elemental theory into her classes and private yoga sessions.
+She brings a sense of humor, earthiness, and clarity to her teachings as well as deep reverence for the practice.
+She weaves mantra, philosophy, and elemental theory into her classes, teacher training, and private yoga sessions.